A Place for Mom

 Sunrise Senior Living (8 certified locations)

-Sunrise Senior Living, a major U.S. assisted living provider and A Place for Mom partner, has committed to LGBT senior living.
-Many of their communities have basic cultural competency training, while eight have platinum-level certification.
+Sunrise Senior Living, a major U.S. assisted living provider, has committed to LGBTQ+ senior living.
+Many of their communities have basic cultural competency training, while eight have achieved platinum-level certification.

 Birds of a Feather in Pecos, New Mexico